Skip to main content

 Boston University has over 450 student groups, including professional organizations, student government and political organizations, community service organizations, and Greek life.
 Everyone can find something to be a part of.
 Notable organizations include:

-• Intramural Sports: Intramural sports (like broomball, discussed under Traditions) offer BU students a low-stakes opportunity to get some exercise and make some friends.
+• Intramural Sports: Intramural sports, like broomball, offer BU students a low-stakes opportunity to get some exercise and make friends

-• Greek Life: While only 5% of BU students “go Greek,” Greek life can become very important for students on campus.
+• Greek Life: While only about 20% of BU students “go Greek,” Greek life can become very important for students on campus

-• Acapella Groups: BU has a number of acapella groups, including the Dear Abbeys, the Allegrettos (‘Grettos), the BosTones, and more.
+• Acapella Groups: BU has a number of acapella groups, including the Dear Abbeys, the Allegrettos, the BosTones, and more

-• Theatre Groups: Theatre groups on campus include the Boston University Shakespeare Society, BU Stage Troupe, and BU on Broadway.
+• Theatre Groups: On-campus theatre groups include the Boston University Shakespeare Society, BU Stage Troupe, and BU on Broadway

-• Cultural Organizations: Different cultural groups have organizations on campus.
-Some are particularly large like Hillel House.
+• Cultural Organizations: Different cultural groups have organizations on campus, and some are particularly large, such as Hillel House

-Additionally, BU has 24 NCAA Division 1 varsity sports teams.
-The most competitive teams at BU are the men’s ice hockey team, women’s soccer, and women’s field hockey.
+BU has 24 NCAA Division 1 varsity sports teams.
+The most competitive teams at BU are the men’s ice hockey, women’s soccer, and women’s field hockey teams.
 Around 4% of BU students participate in varsity sports.

 Traditions

-Though a common complaint of Boston University is the school’s lack of a football team, two sports do find their way into most students’ experiences at Boston University: hockey and broomball.
+A common complaint of Boston University is the school’s lack of a football team, two sports do find their way into most students’ experiences at BU: hockey and broomball.

-Similar to hockey in many ways, BU’s most popular intramural sport is broomball, described by the university as “one part ice hockey, one part curling, one part golf, and several thousand parts ridiculousness.”
+BU’s most popular intramural sport, broomball, is similar to hockey in many ways.
+In fact, it’s described by the university as “one part ice hockey, one part curling, one part golf, and several thousand parts ridiculousness.”

 Other events that spur on Terrier pride include Lobster Night, a tradition since 1985 where each student at each dining hall chows down on a full steamed lobster with all the fixings, and the BU Pumpkin Drop, an event each October where Physics students launch pumpkins off the roof of Metcalf Center for Science and Engineering.